NEWTON’S FIRST LAW

 We decided that the best way would be to prepare the VR teaching application on Cardboard.
 Thanks to this, at a small cost, each student will have the opportunity to participate in the simulation.

-The VR teaching application was prepared in the Unity3D engine for Google Cardboard devices.
+The whole application was prepared in the Unity3D engine for Google Cardboard devices.
 Due to the hardware limitations of the phones, we used low poly graphics prepared in 3ds max.